Brookshire Cypress Fulshear Jersey Village Katy Tomball Richmond

 • Unexplained weight loss

-Important: Severe or rapidly worsening change in bowel habits, vomiting blood, black stool, fainting, chest pain, or signs of dehydration may require urgent or emergency care.
+Important: Severe or rapidly worsening bowel changes, vomiting blood, black stool, fainting, chest pain, or signs of dehydration may require urgent or emergency care.

-Many cases of change in bowel habits are not dangerous, but symptoms like these raise concern for bleeding, inflammation, infection, or blockage.
+Many bowel changes are not dangerous, but symptoms like these raise concern for bleeding, inflammation, infection, or blockage.

 Download the Free Change in Bowel Habits Guide

-Learn common digestive causes, pain-location patterns, warning signs, and when a GI evaluation may be the right next step.
-The guide also includes a simple mini-tracker to help you note pain timing, triggers, bowel changes, and related symptoms.
+Learn common digestive causes, warning signs, and when a GI evaluation may be the right next step.
+The guide also includes a simple mini-tracker to help you note stool pattern, timing, triggers, bowel changes, and related symptoms.

 How is Change in Bowel Habits Usually Checked?